 Investigation and Resolution

-The complaints manager/clinical director carries out investigations of complaints to identify what happened, the underlying causes of the complaint and preventative strategies.
+The complaints manager/medical director carries out investigations of complaints to identify what happened, the underlying causes of the complaint and preventative strategies.

 Information is gathered from: